By Alex Ray

 Parag’s commanding officer interrupts to tell him not to talk to me, a stranger, but he continues anyway.
 It seems the commander’s responsibilities go beyond peace keeping and monitoring his unit: he also negotiates with taxi drivers and shop owners to supply prostitutes.
 They argue about the price of a taxi but not the price of the “Lebanese” women – $100 per hour.

-Situated just east of Beirut’s famed and similarly sized Corniche, the port’s constant turnover of ships, people and cargo mixes with impending departure times to concentrate interactions and events into their essence.
+Situated east of Beirut’s famed and similarly sized Corniche, the port’s constant turnover of ships, people and cargo – mixed with impending departures – concentrates interactions and events into their essence.
 Businesses run at odd hours to serve incoming ships and their passengers, cultures meet, stories are swapped, time off is cherished.

-More recently, the ongoing war in neighbouring Syria has seen cargo volumes increase through Beirut, at a profitable enough rate to have warranted several expansion stages since 2011.
+More recently, the ongoing war in neighbouring Syria has seen cargo volumes increase through Beirut, at a rate profitable enough to have warranted several expansions since 2011.
 The port still operates beyond capacity, handling more than 1.2 million 20-foot container equivalents in 2015.

-At a footpath table outside the hillside restaurant, Hafiz*, a retired ships’ captain regales me and Hassan*, his shoe-shining Syrian friend, with travel stories.
-He laments the desecration of Beirut’s coastline, which was “as beautiful as Sydney Harbour.
+At a footpath table outside the hillside restaurant, Hafiz*, a retired ships’ captain regales me and his shoe-shining Syrian friend Hassan*, with travel stories.
+He laments the desecration of Beirut’s coastline, which he says was “as beautiful as Sydney Harbour.
 Hippies and artists used to come here to draw it in the 60s … now the rats that feed off the rubbish are big enough to scare the cats.”

 Closer to the main gates of the docks and container terminal sits the long-neglected Charles Helou Bus Station.
-A rubbish bin billows smoke from burning plastic and the echoing shouts of bus drivers are almost as loud as the eponymous highway above.
+A rubbish bin billows smoke from burning plastic and the echoing shouts of bus drivers compete with traffic on the eponymous highway above.
 The station was once a transit point for overland journeys as far as Iraq and the Persian Gulf.
 Kiosks continue to stock the essentials for long-haul trips – deodorant, toothbrushes, cigarettes, sim cards and money changers.

 Sheltered from wind and rain, the station’s empty two-level car park has become a toilet and rest spot for drivers and their over-exploited taxis.
 Mohannad, a dishevelled 30-year-old Syrian driver studied law at the University of Damascus but has never worked in the profession.
 He is about to explain how he crosses back to Syria to sleep every night, when we are hauled aside by Internal Security officers who want to know why I’m taking pictures.
 Mohannad leaves without finishing his story.